Medical Grade Lasers

 Limit the amount of physical activity that you do and sun exposure for the first 24 hours.
 If the body gets too overheated it can cause the tattoo to blister.
 Showers can be taken but only if they are lukewarm and you use mild soap.

-Yes, the laser is accurate and can remove unwanted parts of a tattoo.
+Yes, the laser tattoo removal is highly precise and accurate and can remove just the unwanted parts of any tattoo.

 Yes, this is the most commonly performed laser tattoo removal treatment at Medaesthetics®.
 There is a small risk associated with it.
 Some cosmetic inks have metallic bases and when the laser beam hits it, it can turn black.
 Once this darkening occurs, it can take several sessions to fix it.
 A test spot is always done first.

-Of course, depending on the colours of the tattoo we recommend having 3 to 5 treatment sessions done to lighten the area before having a cover-up tattoo put on.
-You should wait at least 6 weeks between your last treatment and having your new tattoo put on.
+Yes, depending on the colour of the tattoo, we recommend having a few treatment sessions to lighten the tattoo ink before having a cover-up tattoo put on top.

-Unfortunately, health insurance does not cover this procedure.
+Unfortunately, health insurance does not cover Laser Tattoo Removal procedure.

-Unfortunately, no. You must wait 6 weeks after a tattoo has been put on before starting the removal process.
+Unfortunately patients must wait for at least six weeks after a tattoo has been put on before starting the removal process.

 It is important to understand that not all tattoo removal lasers available today are the same.
 Only top of the range Class 4 (C4) Q-Switched Lasers from the US and European manufacturers can properly tackle the inks of professionally done tattoos.
-These high-end laser platforms are extremely expensive (over $100,000) and in Western Australia, by law they can only be sold by the manufacturers to dermatological clinics operated by medical doctors.
-Non-medical personnel can only operate certain low powered laser devices.
-Manufactured in China and Korea, these devices are not able to remove professionally done tattoos, often deliver suboptimal results and have a significantly higher risk of tissue scarring.
-It is imperative for anyone wanting to have a tattoo removed, to ask about the professional qualification of their service provider and what laser device is being used in-house.
+These high-end laser platforms are extremely expensive (over $100,000) and in Western Australia, by law they can only be sold by the manufacturers to medical clinics operated by medical professionals.

 There are other ways to remove tattoos, but the results can be disappointing and carry a relatively high complication risk.
 Injections, creams, acid and other non-laser methods are, in our experience, not just ineffective but potentially hazardous.
 If these low-cost alternatives worked, we would use them.
 You need to know all the facts before deciding on tattoo removal.